-Central Market Kuala Lumpur (pasar seni) is a cultural landmark that every tourist should visit.
+Central Market Kuala Lumpur (pasar seni) is a cultural landmark every tourist should visit.

-Central Market is barely five minutes away from Chinatown at Petaling Street, make it conveniently accessible by tourists who plan to visit both places on the same trip.
+Central Market is barely five minutes from Chinatown at Petaling Street, making it conveniently accessible to tourists who plan to visit both places on the same trip.

-The original building of the Central Market was built in 1988 by the British as a wet market.
-In 1937.
-The present Art Deco style building was rebuilt in 1937 and had been listed as a heritage site by the National Heritage Department.
-Ever since then, it has emerged as the landmark as the melting pot of the Malaysian culture and heritage.
+The original building of Central Market was built in 1988 by the British as a wet market in 1937.
+The present Art Deco-style building was rebuilt in 1937 and has been listed as a heritage site by the National Heritage Department.
+Since then, it has emerged as the landmark of Malaysian culture and heritage melting pot.

 A shopping haven for the tourists

-There is a warren of kiosks inside the building selling clothing, appeals, handicrafts, collectibles, and souvenirs.
-Most of them are the traditional handicrafts from various ethnic groups of Malaysia.
+A warren of kiosks inside the building sells clothing, appeals, handicrafts, collectibles, and souvenirs.
+Most of them are traditional handicrafts from various ethnic groups in Malaysia.

-There are three stories in the building, which houses more than 300 shops.
+The building has three stories, which houses more than 300 shops.
 It is a haven for tourists to shop

-There are three parallel side lanes at the west wing of the ground floor, which are called Malay street, Straits Chinese and Little India respectively.
-Here is the best place to look for handcrafts by the major ethnic groups in Malaysia.
+There are three parallel side lanes at the west wing of the ground floor, which are called Malay street, Straits Chinese, and Little India, respectively.
+Here is the best place to look for handicrafts by the major ethnic groups in Malaysia.

 Batik and boutiques

-You are spoiled for options when it comes to traditional dresses, especially batiks.
+You are spoiled with options for traditional dresses, especially batiks.

-There is a food court on the second floor housing the Asian l food stores.
-Besides that, many local and western restaurants and cafes are located on the ground floor.
+A food court on the second floor housing the Asian l food stores.
+Besides that, many local and western restaurants and cafes are on the ground floor.

 Try the unique Malaysian white coffee.

-OldTown White Coffee is a homegrown coffee shop franchise which specializes in the unique local ‘white ‘ coffee.
-It is a sweetened coffee which tastes distinctly different from any espresso-based coffee.
+OldTown White Coffee is a homegrown coffee shop franchise specializing in the unique local ‘white ‘ coffee.
+It is a sweetened coffee that tastes distinctly different from any espresso-based coffee.